Marchessault’s OT goal lifts Golden Knights past Blues 6-5

-Sanford scored four goals in St. Louis’ 6-5 overtime loss to Las Vegas on Thursday night, the Blues’ first game since teammate Jay Bouwmeester collapsed from a cardiac episode on the bench during a game earlier in the week.
+Sanford scored four goals in St. Louis’ 6-5 overtime loss to Las Vegas, the Blues’ first game since teammate Jay Bouwmeester collapsed from a cardiac episode on the bench during a game earlier in the week.

 Emotions ran deep for Sanford, St. Louis’ 25-year-old first-line wing whose father died of a heart attack in 2018 and was missing from the Blues’ annual father’s trip.
-His big scoring performance helped get everyone’s minds back on hockey a bit, even in defeat.
+His big scoring performance helped him – and his teammates – get their minds back on hockey a bit, even in defeat.

 Jonathan Marchessault’s power-play goal in overtime lifted the Golden Knights to the victory as Vegas tied a franchise record with four goals with the man-advantage – including two by Marchessault and one each by Max Pacioretty and Nate Schmidt.
 Pacioretty also had an even-strength goal, as did Alex Tuch.
 Malcolm Subban, making just his third start in 2020, made 19 saves for Vegas.